ansible-collections/overview/tmp-announcement.md

 ## Questions and Feedback

 If you have questions or want to provide feedback, please see [the Feedback section in the collection requirements](https://github.com/ansible-collections/overview/blob/master/collection_requirements.rst#feedback).

+(Internal link to keep track of issues: ansible-collections/overview#102)